 The site is adjacent to the developer’s Watermark community and will allow ID_Land to combine its local landholdings to encompass a total of 40-hectares, yielding over 600 homes worth a combined $150m, with the new project to be known as Glenlee.

 The land forms part of the Armstrong Creek Horseshoe Bend Precinct Structure Plan which encompasses a total area of 640 hectares and will offer four new schools, three neighbourhood and local activity centres and 82-hectares of public open space.

-The acquisitions underpin the developer’s continued diversification strategy which has seen the company grow its portfolio to more than $2billion across all residential sectors in Melbourne and targeted regional locations, including a partnership with prominent home builder, Sean Lefoe, to found its built-form arm, Shape Homes, in 2017.
+The acquisitions underpin the developer’s continued diversification strategy which has seen the company grow its portfolio to more than $2billion across all residential sectors in Melbourne and targeted regional locations, including its built-form arm, Shape Homes, founded in 2017.